Abelian varieties not isogenous to Jacobians over global fields: Introduction

+Let $D\subset \Ag$ be a generically ordinary divisor defined over $\Fpbar$ (with $g>1$).
+Then, we expect that every $x\in \Ag(\Fpbar)$ should be isogenous to some $y\in D(\Fpbar)$.
+Bjorn Poonen has similar heuristics in an unpublished pre-print, which agree with our expectations.

-In the way of unconditional results, there is only a result of Chai-Oort\cite[\S4]{chaioortjacobian} which deals with the analogous situation of a curve inside $X(1)^2$ (which produces non-ordinary points) and a result of the authors\cite[Thm 4.1]{ananthjacob} for a specific hypersurface in $X(1)^N$ for $N\geq 270$, using additive combinatorics.
-Relatedly, work of the first author, Asvin G. and Q.He \cite{hilbertsurfaces} shows that if $C_1,C_2$ are two generically ordinary curves contained in suitable mod $p$ Hilbert modular surfaces, then there are infinitely many closed points on $C_1$ isogenous to some point on $C_2$.
+In the way of unconditional results, there is only a result of Chai-Oort \cite[\S4]{chaioortjacobian} which deals with the analogous situation of a curve inside $X(1)^2$ (which produces non-ordinary points) and a result of the authors \cite[Thm 4.1]{ananthjacob} for a specific hypersurface in $X(1)^N$ for $N\geq 270$, using additive combinatorics.
+Relatedly, work of the first author, Asvin G. and Q. He \cite{hilbertsurfaces} shows that if $C_1,C_2$ are two generically ordinary curves contained in a Hilbert modular surface associated to a real quadratic field split at $p$, then there are infinitely many closed points on $C_1$ isogenous to some point on $C_2$.
+Asvin G. in \cite{Asvin} proves results similar to (and stronger than) those in \cite{hilbertsurfaces} pertaining to just-likely and unlikely intersections on products of modular curves.

-The most analogous setting to number fields is function fields in one variable, and thus the natural analogue to $\Qbar$ is $\ol{\F_p(T)}$.
+The setting most analogous to number fields is function fields in one variable, and thus the natural analogue to $\Qbar$ is $\ol{\F_p(T)}$.
 The main goal of this paper is to deal with precisely that case.
+Our main theorem is as follows: